steveteoh/steveteoh.github.io/README.md

 ﻿## steveteoh.github.io
-Last Updated: 9/10/2021
+Last Updated: 10/10/2021

 Welcome to Steve Teoh's public github page.
 This page highlights the shared sources available in http://steveteoh.github.io as demo webpages.
 The official repo is at [https://github.com/steveteoh/steveteoh.github.io](https://github.com/steveteoh/steveteoh.github.io)

 ### Data Sources
-14-day active cases data is sourced from mysejahtera app (lookup).
+14-day active cases data is sourced from mysejahtera app (api lookup).

 ### Statistic Maps for Malaysia based on KKM's Official Data Source (New)
 Here is the latest statistical map that contains all state related variables.